| Item | English Language Problematic | Quantonics' Quantum Remediation

 reality.
 We are 'not' in reality and reality is 'not'

+in us.
 We see classical bogus assumptions-presumptions dichon(personal,

 scientific).
 EOOO(personal, scientific).
 EEMD(personal,